 Giacomo: We made a beautiful city even though it's a little bit messy.
 Emiliano: All the streets take you somewhere.
 It's a city where you can't get lost, where you're not afraid.
 Simone: It's a city that could be Reggio Emilia, because there's the Campo di Marte, but it isn't Reggio.
 Maybe it's called City of the World, because all the people in the world can live in this city.

-The Reggio Emilia approach to early education takes its name from a city in northern Italy, and began approximately forty years ago.
+The Reggio Emilia approach to early childhood education takes its name from a city in northern Italy, and began approximately forty years ago.
 It was started by a group of parents who offered to care for children in their community, enabling parents to rebuild their city after World War II.
-Loris Malaguzzi is credited with being the founder of this approach.
+Loris Malaguzzi is credited with being the founder of this early learning approach.

 In 1991, Newsweek Magazine stated that the municipally run preschools of Reggio Emilia, Italy, “are the best, most innovative preschools in the world.”

 The Reggio Emilia approach to teaching and learning is based upon these principles:

 THE IMAGE OF THE CHILD

 Children are “rich, powerful, and competent.”
 Children come into the educational setting with a wealth of knowledge - teachers need to tap into that knowledge and build upon the strengths of the children.